iammalik884/gold-price-prediction-random-forest/README.md

 # Gold Price Prediction (Random Forest)

 This project predicts gold prices using a Random Forest Regressor.
-It includes data cleaning, feature engineering, model training, evaluation, and visualizations to understand market trends.
+The notebook includes data preprocessing, feature engineering, model training, and evaluation.
+It provides a simple and effective workflow to understand and forecast gold market trends.

 ## Features
 - Historical gold price preprocessing